-... and take the third right turn, just after .. and then go straight ahead at the roundabout. ... at the end of the street turn right.
+- ... and take the third right turn, just after the first hump in the road. - ... and then go straight ahead at the roundabout. - ... at the end of the street turn right.

 Note here that the point description can be realized either before or after the turn or follow instruction; we view this variation as a choice made in the realisation stage, so both variants involve the same aggregation strategy.